Jeet-Raut/UPI-Transaction-Analysis-Tableau/README.md

 * Data Visualization & Storytelling (Tableau)

-Business Intelligence & Reporting
+* Business Intelligence & Reporting

-Analytical Thinking
+* Analytical Thinking

+---

+📈 Insights

+* Age Group 3 contributed the highest number of transactions (12,000+).

+* Mumbai and Delhi lead in total transactions across cities.

+* Phone Number and UPI ID were the most used payment modes.

+* E-commerce giants like Amazon, Flipkart, and IRCTC dominate UPI transactions.

+---